akmanu/dockertest-preview/readme.md

 ## How does it work

-For the purposes of this example, I am using the **GO Language**.
-Go is a little more complex, and this example uses **go-bindata-assetfs** which per-compiles static HTML content before the final build.
-So it is a 2 step build process, just to add a little more complexity.
+For the purposes of this example, I am using the **Node**.
+Node is a very simple, below I will have some other examples that use a two step build process.

-##### The steps work like this
+#### It works like this:

 1. **Launch Docker Image**   Launches Docker with an Environment variable to a **Github** repository
 2. **pull**   Clones the **github** repository into the docker image